-The risk assessment and scenario analysis processes provide a forward-looking view on the operational risks UW to which is exposed.
+The risk assessment and scenario analysis processes provide a forward-looking view on the operational risks to which UW is exposed.
 The Operational Risk and Compliance Assessment provides a high-level evaluation of the forward-looking inherent and residual operational risks faced by UW.
 The outcomes of the assessment can be used to drive the scenarios assessed as part of the scenario analysis.
 Scenario analysis is a recurring process, which provides a detailed evaluation of the key operational risks faced by UW and their potential impact.

-UW has identified the following key operational risks for the year-ended 31 December 2020:
+UW has identified the following key operational risks for the year-ended 31 December 2021:

 Information Security - the potential for loss or damage to the Company's physical and information assets through either intentional or unintentional means.
-The Company is undertaking actions to formalise its approach to information security risk management with a view to seeking recognised accreditation during 2021.
+During 2021 UW achieved ISO 27001:2013 Information Security certification.
+UW continues to develop its Information Security Management System (ISMS) to address enhancement to its management of information security risks.